nitinkodial/Computation_Photography_Project/README.md

-# Computation_Photography_Project
-Project which manipulates backgrounds in portrait photos to produce artistic effects
+Computation Photograhy project which manipulates backgrounds in portrait photos to produce artistic effects.